 - ForScore: Fantastic for storing and organizing music on iOS devices.
 Carry your music library with you wherever you go!

 - HP external monitor: I connect my laptop to this external monitor and now I don’t have any neck pain when working at my desk.
 It’s been a phenomenal addition to my workspace!

 - Computer monitor stand: I love this stand.
 It raises my external monitor to the exact height that I need and helps me sit with much better posture when I’m working at my desk.
 Eliminates shoulder slump!

 - Apple Magic Trackpad 2: I love using this trackpad.
 Prior to purchasing this one, I was using the built-in trackpad on my MacBook Pro.
 However, I was experiencing shoulder pain from using the laptop’s trackpad.
-The magic trackpad has eliminated my shoulder issues!
+The magic trackpad has completely eliminated my shoulder issues!
 I now use it with my iMac, and it’s perfect.

 - Apple Magic Keyboard: I use this with my iPad and it’s great!